 Tip: my ice cream maker only fit about half the recipe at one time.
 So blend up one batch, serve it, then pop the liner from the ice cream maker back in your freezer.
 When it's time for the next round, pull it out and make a fresh batch.

-If you're anything like me, this Frozen Strawberry Rosé Slushie is destined to become your signature drink.
-Relax with a batch this weekend!
+If you're anything like me, this rosé slushie is destined to become your signature drink.
+It's just so good.

-- 1 lb. strawberries
+- 1 pound strawberries

-- 6 oz. raspberries
+- 6 ounces raspberries

-- 1/4 cup sugar
+- ¼ cup sugar

 - 1 (750 ml) bottle rosé (I used Francis Ford Coppola Sofia Rosé)